Please note that you only need to register and request membership for a

 git clone email@example.com:white-rabbit/wr-switch-sw.git

-Notice that the syntax is slighly different from the read-only version,
+Notice that the syntax of the link is slightly different from the read-only version,

 and that we are again using white-rabbit/wr-switch-sw as an example.